There were almost Arc'teryx x Tesla jawns??

 Taka: “No, it’s just a personal project.
 I saw the heart design — which was created by Ryan Feerer — on Stefan Sagmeister’s Instagram.
 I turned it into an Illustrator file and laser-cut it out of reflective heat-transfer.”

-Blackbird Spyplane: There’s a growing movement of ppl drawing attention to — and calling bulls**t on — the extreme whiteness / de facto segregation of the outdoors in North America.
+Blackbird Spyplane: There’s a growing movement of people criticizing what they see as the de facto segregation of the outdoors in North America.
 This jacket feels of a piece with that …

 Taka: “Yes, I think it’s awesome.
 Getting into the outdoor industry was a little scary to me, even, but people at Arc’teryx taught me how to enjoy nature in a different way.
 I feel we should do more of that work on a larger scale: The industry feels segregated, and not really open to BIPOC, and this is a great time to change that perception.”